 This course investigates the historical, geological, physical, chemical, and biological characteristics of the ocean environment.
 The basic language of marine science and its underlying principles are explored.
-Students will pursue an understanding of the underwater history of the planet and the importance of the sciences, including the scientific method of research through daily lessons and hands on laboratory activities.
+Students will pursue an understanding of the underwater history of the planet and the importance of the sciences, including the scientific method of research through daily lessons and hands-on laboratory activities.
+Note: Students will be responsible for purchasing their own textbook.